 Business Practice Location

-This is the Business Practice Location in which acceptance testing is carried out under the leadership of the Quality Manager, and in which the documented processes and procedures for acceptance testing are accessible.
+This is the Business Practice Location in which acceptance testing is carried out under the leadership of the Business Practice Manager, and in which the documented processes and procedures for requirements definition are accessible.
 The Business Practice Location is where the on-site assessments are performed.